Skip to navigation Skip to content

 Offer additional support services if appropriate, such as;

 If the customer advises they are experiencing vulnerability, such as family and domestic violence or self-harm, consider a Short-Term Hardship (STH) temporary write off.
+Determine how to best assist the customer.
 See Identifying customer vulnerability and risk issues and/or Family and domestic violence.

 Is the customer experiencing vulnerability?